 Web breaks are a major factor in performance leading to savings for our business.
 Through another project below, web detectors were installed to capture the tensions at each tower and reelstand.
 This was a great addition to help during running for tension control but this did not help to explain failures, since the web break information was not stored.

 I decided to build a capture and storage process that could be used for both live operation and historical purposes.
 The tension data would be pulled directly from Printa system during operation and placed into a database.
 Once in the database, the services and application built could then use this detail.
 Not only would it help the tension gpahing process but it could also benefit the ERP system by supplying a faster update time.
 The Honeywell database, at times, could take up to 1-2 minutes at times to refresh where this new process would update in seconds.
-With the data now stored, advanced run reporting can also be built for later analysis.
+With the data now stored, advanced run reporting could also be built for later analysis.

 For the capture process I decided to repurpose a logging application that was provided by Honeywell for mining data from the Printa system to an output file.
 These files were then pulled into Power BI and mapped out, which provided a quick and intuitive way to visualize the data.
 The problem using Power BI was the lack of quick access and control this provided to the operators and managers to help provide immediate results without a lot of filtering and analysis.

-Using the Powr BI reports as a template for the visual alyout, I created a Node script to pull the data from the file and place it into a MySQL database.
+Using the Power BI reports as a template for the visual layout, I created a Node script to pull the data from the file and place it into a MySQL database.
 Next a webpage was created that first pulled from the Printa SQL database to get the original job build, and then use that information to pull data from the MySQL database to get the corresponding data in JSON format.

 The run, waste, and all the related tower and reelstand tension data was then parsed and graphed out, set to run from a job selection list.
 It is relatively new but seems to be successful, click the job in question and all the relevant run and tension data is displayed immediately for analysis.